A tactical time slot management problem under mixed logit demand: Mathematical formulation

-The assortment problem of the retailer is then defined as:
+The assortment decision problem for the retailer is then formulated as:

-Constraints (\ref{eq:optout}) ensure that the opt-out option is always offered to customers.
-Constraints (\ref{eq:service_quality}) provide the retailer with flexibility in determining the minimum number of options $\nu \in \mathbb{N}$ to offer customers.
-By setting $\nu \geq 2$, for example, the retailer ensures that customers have at least one alternative to the opt-out option, thereby contributing to improved customer satisfaction and retention.
-Constraints (\ref{eq:one_price}) prevent offering the same time slot with different prices, as customers would invariably choose the cheapest option.
+Constraints (\ref{eq:optout}) ensure that the opt-out alternative is always available to customers.
+Constraints (\ref{eq:service_quality}) provide flexibility in determining the minimum number of alternatives, $\nu \in \mathbb{N}$, that the retailer must offer.
+For instance, by setting $\nu \geq 2$, the retailer guarantees at least one alternative to the opt-out alternative, contributing to customer satisfaction and retention.
+Constraints (\ref{eq:one_price}) prevent offering the same time slot with different prices, which would lead customers to always choose the cheaper alternative.
 Constraints (\ref{eq:bound_4}) define the binary decision variables.

-Equation (\ref{eq:master_obj}) aims to maximize the retailer's profits, which are calculated as the expected sum of delivery fees paid by customers minus the expected routing costs.
-This objective function (\ref{eq:master_obj}) depends on the assortment decisions of the retailer ($\gamma$) and customer choices.
-In the next section, we elaborate on capturing customer choices.
+The assortment and pricing model is designed to leverage differentiated pricing, allowing the retailer to tailor assortment and discount strategies to drive customers toward more profitable and efficient delivery decisions.
+To better understand the benefits of such differentiation, we compare it to a case where uniform pricing is applied across customers within the same time slot.
+This comparison is captured by the additional Constraints (\ref{eq:discrimination}), which ensure that all customers selecting the same time slot receive the same price, thereby limiting differentiation to the time slot level.
+Specifically, the constraints enforce that the prices offered to any two customers \( n \) and \( m \) must be equal if both are assigned the same slot.
+The use of a large constant \( M^f \) allows the constraints to be inactive unless both customers are actually offered slot \( t \):

+where \( M^f = f \), ensuring that the maximum possible price difference does not exceed the base price \( f \).
+The impact of maintaining price consistency is analyzed in Section~\ref{secFairnessCheck}.